 Infection caused in the kidneys, ureters, bladder, urethra or prostate gland is known as urinary tract infection(UTI).
 According to the urologist in Noida, Ghaziabad, Vaishali, Greater Noida, sexually active women are generally more at risk of suffering from this condition.
 Females other than sexually active age groups and men are otherwise immune to urinary tract infections.
 If they got UTI, they should be thoroughly investigated for its cause by a urologist in Ghaziabad.

 Some of the causes which contribute to the development of this infection are:

-- Prostatitis is very common in young males: Infection of prostate gland is very common in young males.
+- Prostatitis is very common in young males: Infection of the prostate gland is very common in young males.
 Semen is naturally produced.
 If a young male does not ejaculate regularly, this stocked up semen leads to prostatitis.
-That’s why, regular ejaculation is very important for males.
+That’s why regular ejaculation is very important for males.
 Therefore, Masturbation is healthy, not harmful.

-- Urination after ejaculation in males is harmful: If male urinates immediately after ejaculation, then some urine refluxes into open mouth of prostate glands.
+- Urination after ejaculation in males is harmful: If male urinates immediately after ejaculation, then some urine refluxes into the open mouth of prostate glands.
 Urinary chemicals cause prostatitis.
 Therefore, males should not void immediately after ejaculation.